splunk/public-o11y-docs/gdi/opentelemetry/install-k8s.rst

 * Minikube
 * Red Hat OpenShift

-While this chart should work for other Kubernetes distributions, it may require additional configurations applied to the values.yaml configuration file.
+While the chart should work for other Kubernetes distributions, it may require additional configurations applied to the :new-page:`values.yaml <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/helm-charts/splunk-otel-collector/values.yaml>` configuration file.
+For OpenShift, use the :new-page:`actively supported Kubernetes/Openshift versions <https://endoflife.date/kubernetes>`.

 How to use the chart
 --------------------------------